 Use 1-2 tablespoons daily.

-Eating whole seeds give most benefits but ground seeds give maximum.
+Eating whole seeds give most benefits but ground seeds give the maximum.

-Grind in grinder and store in an airtight opaque container in refrigerator.
+Grind in grinder and store in an airtight opaque container in the refrigerator.

 Flax seed oil is cholesterol free but has short shelf life.